InfuserKI: Enhancing Large Language Models with Knowledge Graphs via Infuser-Guided Knowledge Integration: Experiments

 \subsection{Results and Analysis}

-Table \ref{tab:results_on_umls} and \ref{tab:results_on_metaqa} show a comparison of our InfuserKI against existing PEFT and ME methods on the UMLS and MetaQA with $2,500$ and $2,900$ triplets respectively.
+Table \ref{tab:results_on_umls} and \ref{tab:results_on_metaqa} show a comparison of our {\method} against existing PEFT and ME methods on the UMLS and MetaQA with $2,500$ and $2,900$ triplets respectively.
 We can observe: (1) The performance of Vanilla LLaMa-2-7B underscores a lack of domain-specific knowledge, highlighting its knowledge limitations in specialized domains.
 (2) Our method outperforms ME baselines such as CALINET and T-Patcher, which focus on correcting existing knowledge by positioning adapters in earlier transformer layers.
 This emphasis makes them less suited for integrating new knowledge compared to our approach.
 (3) Compared to PEFT methods such as Prefix Tuning, LoRA, and QLoRA, our method achieves superior locality (RR).
 This improvement stems from our infusing mechanism's adaptive selection of supplementary information, which effectively prevents adapters from interfering with previously acquired knowledge.
 (4) Our method outperforms the T-Patcher across all metrics.
 Although T-Patcher reduces the impact on a minimal number of unrelated samples, it lacks robustness in locality, which our infusing mechanism effectively addresses.
 (5) Our approach demonstrates better generality on unseen templates and in the downstream tasks PubMedQA/1-HopQA, benefiting from our well-designed relation classification task.

 Besides, Table \ref{tab:results_on_umls_25k} reveals our method maintains excellent performance in reliability, locality, and generality when scaling from 2,500 to 25,000 triplets on the UMLS KG, proving its capability in large-scale knowledge integration.
 In contrast, traditional ME methods show a performance decline at a larger scale, indicating their limitation to small-scale editing.
+For additional results on more datasets and with more baselines, please refer to Appendices \ref{appendix:results_ME_datasets} and \ref{appendix:comparison_rag}.
+Besides, despite the significant increase in triplets, we observe the unchanged performance on PubMedQA due to the nature of PubMedQA as a new downstream task in the same domain with limited knowledge overlap.
+One primary benefit of knowledge injection via fine-tuning is to stimulate domain-specific knowledge.
+Therefore, injecting 2.5k pieces of knowledge may have already reached the saturation point for PubMedQA, beyond which no additional performance gains from 25k pieces are observed.